SciarraColonna/CI2024_project-work/README.md

 After the population gets initialized and for each generation, the algorithm procedes as follows:
 - If the current generation is not the first one and it is a multiple of 10, we inject in the offsprings a random set of tree (generated with grow method) whose size is equal to 5% of the population.
 This is made to maintain a stable diversity among generations.
-- We insert into the offsprings the top `ELITISM_SIZE` of the individuals of the previous generation
+- We insert into the offsprings the top `ELITISM_SIZE` of the individuals of the previous generation.
 - While the offsprings have not the same size as the population:
   - We perform a crossover with probability `Pc` or we perform a mutation with probability `1 - Pc`.
 If we perform a mutation we select a mutation type among node mutation, collapse mutation or hoist mutation with probability `Pm_1`, `Pm_2`, `Pm_3` (they are mutually exclusive).
-  - We discard the offsprings made of a single node, otherwise they are added to the offsprings list.
+  - We discard the offsprings made of a single node (trees with depth 1), otherwise we add them to the offsprings list.
 - The population is replaced with the offsprings, which also contain the top `ELITISM_SIZE` individuals of the population.
 - We select the best fitness among the ones of the offsprings and we compare it to the one of the previous generation.
 If the fitness is the same we increase the `stagnation` variable, otherwise we update the best solution.
 - According to the level of stagnation we modify the problem parameters in order to enforce diversity and exploration.
 In particular, we reduce `TOURNAMENT_SIZE`, we reduce the crossover probability `Pc` and we change the mutation probabilities `Pm_1`, `Pm_2`, `Pm_3` in order to favour collapse mutation and hoist mutation.